AtomLinter/linter-docker/README.md

 1. Hack on a separate topic branch created from the latest `master`.
 1. Commit and push the topic branch.
 1. Make a pull request.
-1. welcome to the club
+1. Welcome to the club

 Please note that modifications should follow these coding guidelines:

 - Indent is 2 spaces.
-- Code should pass coffeelint linter.
+- Code should pass ESLint linter.
 - Vertical whitespace helps readability, don’t be afraid to use it.

 Thank you for helping out!